Territories of Poland annexed by the Soviet Union: Soviet annexation of eastern Poland, 1939–1941

 Soviet authorities immediately started a campaign of sovietization.
 Passportization and residence registration of the population in the newly acquired territories began.
 Inhabitants of Kresy, on whom Soviet citizenship was imposed in November 1939, had to return documents issued by "former Poland" and obtain new citizenship of the USSR.
 The NKVD used the passportization system to carefully select people still living in Western Belarus and Western Ukraine.
 Those who did not receive the citizenship or refused to accept it (claiming that they were Polish citizens or not agreeing to enter Ukrainian or Belarusian nationality) were arrested or deported.

 In March 1940, the authorities also decided about the fate of refugees from western Poland, who from September 1939 were in Kresy.
 Deportation of this group of about 75–80 thousand people, consisting mainly of Jews (about 84%), finally began on June 29, 1940, and lasted for nearly a month.

 The Soviets organized staged elections, the result of which was to become a legitimization of Soviet annexation of eastern Poland.
 Soviet authorities attempted to erase Polish history and culture, withdrew the Polish currency without exchanging ruble, collectivized agriculture, and nationalized and redistributed private and state-owned Polish property.
 Soviet authorities regarded service for the pre-war Polish state as a "crime against revolution" and "counter-revolutionary activity", and subsequently started arresting large numbers of Polish citizens.
 During the initial Soviet invasion of Poland, between 230,000 to 450,000 Poles were taken as prisoner, some of whom were executed.
 NKVD officers conducted lengthy interrogations of the prisoners in camps that were, in effect, a selection process to determine who would be killed.
 On March 5, 1940, pursuant to a note to Stalin from Lavrenty Beria, the members of the Soviet Politburo (including Stalin) signed an order to execute POWs, labeled "nationalists and counterrevolutionaries", kept at camps and prisons in occupied western Ukraine and Belarus.
-This became known as the Katyn massacre, in all some 22,000 were executed.Sanford, Google Books, p.
-20-24.
+This became known as the Katyn massacre, in all some 22,000 were executed.